OncoCyte (NASDAQ:OCX) Now Covered by StockNews.com

-StockNews.com began coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a research report report published on Monday morning.
+StockNews.com initiated coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a report issued on Friday morning.
 The brokerage issued a sell rating on the stock.

-Separately, Needham & Company LLC decreased their price objective on OncoCyte from $1.40 to $0.45 and set a buy rating for the company in a research note on Tuesday, April 4th.
+Separately, Needham & Company LLC reduced their target price on shares of OncoCyte from $1.40 to $0.45 and set a buy rating for the company in a research note on Tuesday, April 4th.

 OncoCyte Price Performance